2024 - The Year That The Wind Died

 KATHLEEN CALLS

-Newtownards saw quite a few people geting out before it got silly on Saturday.
-Ciaran honoured us with a visit and wing foiled and the winged.
+Newtownards saw quite a few people getting out before it got silly on Saturday.
+Ciaran honoured us with a visit and wing foiled and then winged.
 At the club I was joined by David, Jake (wing) and a (very) old friend in Alan Yeates.
 Great to see him having his first sail of the year.
 He waited for ages before picking 6.2 which was probably the most right choice.
 I wanted to back Paddy L and put in (a very uncompetitive) speed for the competition, but it wasn't the best day to try it.
 However I dusted off my old school GPS - none of your neat little watches for me.
 I had a nice brick strapped to my shoulder and bravely went out on a ridiculously big 7.8.
 Yes I flew, but control was difficult and you were in constant fear for your ankles.
 Funny day though, while at times I was minced, at others I was nice or even struggling to plane.
 Unfortunately for me I didn't keep track of the falling tide and lost a good 40 cm fin in the bay past the car park.
-So as joyful hour was spent later when the tide was out walking the beach, but no fin was found.
+So a joyful hour was spent later when the tide was out walking the beach, but no fin was found.

-Russel did quite well on around 6m and we even saw our favourite French man (if that isn't an oxymoron) when Fred appeared and also had a good sail.
+Russell did quite well on around 6m and we even saw our favourite French man (if that isn't an oxymoron) when Fred appeared and also had a good sail.
 I eventually went down to 6.5 as the wind eased up more, but even that was a struggle at times.

 Once it came up at Kearney, Michael was on hand to record some good sailing - as ever his good work gleefully stolen for this site.